Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 The *`Strandlock`* Protocol is a composite encryption protocol designed to intertwine multiple cryptographic primitives to achieve robust security.
 Its purpose is to ensure that the compromise of one, two, or even three different cryptographic primitives does not jeopardize the confidentiality or integrity of messages.

+The protocol retains high-availability asynchronous behaviour, without reducing security and or privacy like similar protocols.

-Even if `ML-KEM-1024` and `Classic McEliece-8192128` are broken, messages remain secure, provided that the initial `SMP` verification request is not intercepted.
+If `ML-KEM-1024` and `Classic McEliece-8192128` are broken, messages remain secure, provided that the initial `SMP` verification request is not intercepted.
 If the initial SMP request is intercepted, security is maintained as long as the SMP answer retains sufficient entropy.

 If `xChaCha20poly1305` is broken, messages remain safe as long as (at least) one `KEM` is uncompromised.

 If `OTP` implementation has mistakes, messages remain safe as long as `xChaCha20Poly1305` is remains unbroken.

 If Both `KEMs`, and `xChaCha20Poly1305` are compromised in future, as long as `OTP batch` request was not intercepted nor logged, messages remain safe.

+All cryptographic primitives are not just stacked on top of each other, but interwined.
+Each primitive both aids each other, and acts as a fallback if one or more are broken.

 *`Strandlock`* is transport-agnostic.
 It can operate over any underlying protocol, including federated chat systems like *`Coldwire`* or raw `TCP` sockets.